Never too Old: Play Guitar and Reclaim Your Musical Joy

 In this post, I'm going to help you stop believing the myth of "too late."
 We'll reframe your learning around what actually matters: meaning, not speed.
-And I'll give you one practical thing you can do today to start rebuilding that joy and confidence.
+Understanding and respecting your body and your mind but not letting it stop you from actually playing guitar and making music.

 The Real Myth You’ve Been Believing

-But let me be really clear here: the timeline you were sold is complete BS.
 Real learning doesn't care how many birthdays you've had.
-It cares about presence, repetition, and meaningful attention: all things you probably have more of now than you did at 22.
+It cares about presence, repetition, and meaningful attention: all things you actually likely have way more of now than you did at 22.

 I know I do.
 When I was younger, I had the time but not the depth.
 Now?
 I've got the depth.
-I just have to work a bit smarter with the body I've got.Maybe now the dust has settled a bit, and that old hunger to create is knocking again.
+I just have to work a bit smarter with the body I've got to make the time.
+I have to watch the amount I play, the way I warm up, the things I can play.

 Why Age and Pain Don’t Cancel Neuroplasticity